code-review-checklists/java-concurrency/README.md

 ever be called](
 https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Object.html#finalize()) by
 the JVM.

+To make explicit shutdown possible, first, [`ExecutorService` objects must not be assinged into variables and fields of `Executor` type](#executor-service-type-loss).

 <a name="cf-beware-non-async"></a>
 [#](#cf-beware-non-async) TE.7.
 Are **non-async stages attached to a `CompletableFuture` simple and